Browser-in-the-loop testing: Playwright + Chrome DevTools MCP + Codex CLI

 The entire loop runs without the developer touching the browser.

-Microsoft now ships @playwright/cli alongside the MCP server.
-The CLI approach uses approximately 27k tokens per automation task versus 114k tokens for the equivalent MCP workflow — roughly a 4× reduction 8.
-The trade-off: CLI mode is stateless and better suited to deterministic, reproducible CI pipelines, whereas MCP retains persistent browser state across tool calls, enabling the adaptive reasoning loops that make browser-in-the-loop debugging effective 4.
+Microsoft ships @playwright/cli alongside the MCP server.
+The CLI approach uses approximately 27k tokens per automation task versus 114k tokens for the equivalent MCP workflow, roughly a four-times reduction8.
+The trade-off: CLI mode is stateless and better suited to deterministic, reproducible CI pipelines, whereas MCP retains persistent browser state across tool calls, enabling the adaptive reasoning loops that make browser-in-the-loop debugging effective5.

-localhosttraffic stays within the sandbox - External URLs are blocked — testing against production requires
+localhosttraffic stays within the sandbox. - External URLs are blocked.
+Testing against production requires explicit network access, not just

-For teams needing external access during testing, configure a network allowlist in the sandbox policy or run the browser MCP servers outside the sandbox with a remote transport 7.
+For teams needing external access during testing, configure network access in your sandbox policy or run the browser MCP servers outside the sandbox with a remote HTTP transport.

 Combining with AGENTS.md

-Codex reads AGENTS.md (or codex.md) at the project root for session-level instructions 9.
+Codex reads AGENTS.md at the project root for session-level instructions9.
 Adding browser-testing conventions here ensures consistent behaviour:

 - Use Playwright MCP for all E2E interaction (navigation, clicks, assertions)

-- Use Chrome DevTools MCP for debugging failures and performance audits
+- Use Chrome DevTools MCP for debugging failures, performance audits, and memory profiling

 - Always run in headless + isolated mode